Millionaire investors catch Australia's high-yield express

 More stringent bank regulations in the wake of the global financial crisis has made it more expensive for banks to lend to small unrated companies, so banks are now less willing to do so.

-A new investor group of high net-worth indivuduals, who have available net assets of more than A$2.5 million, are taking up where the banks left off.
+A new investor group of high net-worth individuals, who have available net assets of more than A$2.5 million, are taking up where the banks left off.

 Frustrated with yields below 2 percent thanks to ultra-loose monetary policies in the developed world, these investors are taking on more risk to boost their returns.